 Project Benefits

-- Enhanced recreation opportunities for the community.
+Enhanced recreation opportunities for the community.

-- Water quality improvements.
+Water quality improvements.

-- Reduction of beach closures.
+Reduction of beach closures.

 Not only will this project help to enhance outdoor recreation for the community, but it is also a necessary action to help de-list the Milwaukee Estuary Area of Concern.
 “De-listing” involves completing projects that will address issues, or Beneficial Use Impairments, which have prevented humans, fish, and wildlife from being able to fully and safely use our natural resources.
-The South Shore Beach Rehabilitation project will achieve this by addressing the Beach Closings/Recreational Restrictions Beneficial Use Impairment (BUI).
+The South Shore Beach Rehabilitation project will achieve this byaddressing the Beach Closings/Recreational Restrictions Beneficial Use Impairment (BUI).
 For more information on delisting and BUIs visit Parks and the AOC.

 How can I get involved and where can I learn more?

 The best way to get involved is by signing up for project updates on this page!
-You can also sign up for the to stay up to date on all things AOC.
+You can also sign up for theWRP Newsletter to stay up to date on all things AOC.
 Your input is valuable and important to all AOC Projects, we encourage you to join us at events or interact with us online!

 There is a lot of heavy lifting for us to do first, but after work is complete, keep an eye out for opportunities with MCP and other Waterway Restoration Partnership members.
 Remember, the most valuable thing you can do is to help keep our beaches clean and safe for everyone:

 Still looking for some more information?
-Check back on Parks’ website for updates (search for "Area of Concern"), or you can find additional fact sheets, videos, presentations, and project-specific answers to frequently asked questions by visiting the
+Check back on Parks’ website for updates (search for "Area of Concern"), or you can find additional fact sheets, videos, presentations, and project-specific answers to frequently asked questions by visiting the Waterway Restoration Partnership website.

 Updates

-Project Background and Overview:
+Project Backgroundand Overview:

 South Shore Beach Is one of 9 public Beaches along the Lake Michigan Shoreline in Milwaukee County, surrounded by the state’s most densely populated urban areas.
-Unfortunately, while beloved by the community, South Shore has regularly ranked amongst the worst beaches in the nation.
+Unfortunately, while beloved by the community, South Shore was regularly ranked amongst the worst beaches in the nation.
 As recently as 2022, it experienced 27 closures related to poor water quality!
 The primary culprit was E. coli - a bacteria found in the gut of humans and animals.
 We knew we had to find out why South Shore had such poor water quality and then determine how to address it.

 The issues at the South Shore were complex - studies of the beach required thorough evaluation by a large group of partners: Wisconsin Department of Natural Resources (DNR), Milwaukee County Parks (MCP), University of Milwaukee (UWM) School of Freshwater Sciences, consultant Baird & Associates (South Shore Beach Relocation Study) Milwaukee Riverkeeper, and many members of the Waterway Restoration Partnership (WRP).
 After over 12 years of comprehensive study and analysis, the probable causes of the issues were identified: localized runoff from the park and parking lot areas, excrement from gulls and waterfowl, regional storm water runoff and combined sewer overflows, and a breakwater that limits water circulation with the lake.
 Yikes!